Al-Alaq: 6–19 The morality and beliefs of mankind

 The remainder of the surah, claimed to have been revealed later, questions the morality and beliefs of mankind, who "thinks himself self-sufficient", unaware that all things will return to their Lord.
 Once man becomes self-satisfied, he has the tendency to transgress.
 These ayahs were revealed shortly after Muhammed started to pray publicly, as many people questioned his actions.
 The text continues, addressing the impiety of "the man who forbids Our servant to pray".
 These later lines are thought to date from the time when Muhammad began to pray the salat in the Kaaba.
 Abu Jahl (member of the Quraish) attempted to interrupt the prayer by trampling on Muhammad's neck while he was prostrated.
 "Does he not realize that God sees all?"

-The Qur'an commands Muhammad (and by inference all believers) to continue the prayer regardless, as those who persecute the faithful are unaware that God sees what they do.
+The Quran commands Muhammad (and by inference all believers) to continue the prayer regardless, as those who persecute the faithful are unaware that God sees what they do.
 After the first 8 ayahs were revealed, Muhammed left the cave at Hira, and then surahs Ad-Duha, Nashra, and the second part of this surah were revealed after 6 months.